Warbo/chriswarbo-net/projects/nixos/debian_packages.md

 OK, now that we have a Debian filesystem image, we'll need to unpack it and add in the changes we need (e.g. installing Chromium).
-I'll do this in one go, to prevent cluttering up our Nix store with intermediate result.
+I'll do this in one go, to prevent cluttering up our Nix store with intermediate results.
 The approach we take is to write all of our customisations in a shell script, then run that shell script within the Debian environment using `proot`.
 Note that Nix packages get built by unprivileged users (usually called something like `nixbld`), and